staffanu/museld/musecpp/README.md

 encoded elsewhere.
 I've looked quite extensively at the control signal and concluded that the other bits do not contain this information either, since it is mostly constant.

+> Audio channel mapping

+I'm using the Portaudio library to output audio.
+For four-channel (mode A) MUSE audio the channels aren't mapped correctly, and I don't understand if it is possible to query the library which channel is which.
+The short term plan is to make it right on my laptop, but I suspect the channel indices might differ depending on audio hardware.

 > Adjustable RF input sample rate

 When demodulating RF, the sample rate is currently fixed at 62.5 MHz.
 The filters are hard coded in the application and